 Spanish 7

-In 7th grade, the students continue to develop their interpersonal, interpretive and presentational skills as they build on the foundation laid in 6th grade.
+In 7th grade, the students continue to develop their interpersonal, interpretive, and presentational skills as they build on the foundation laid in 6th grade.
 The curriculum focuses on expanding students’ vocabulary through the exploration of everyday themes such as clothes and fashion, sports and leisure activities, homes and favorite places, and technology and modern ways of communication.
 Essential grammatical structures include the present tense of regular and stem-changing verbs, the future tense, and the preterite tense of regular and a few high-frequency irregular verbs.
 Upon completion of this class, the students move on to 8th grade Spanish.

 Spanish 8